jrothwell/VersionedCodable/README.md

 # VersionedCodable

-A wrapper around `Codable` that allows you to version your `Codable` type, and rationalise migrations between different versions of the type.
+A wrapper around `Codable` that allows you to version your `Codable` type, and rationalise and reason about migrations from older versions of the type.
 This is especially useful for document types where things often move around.

 **Danger!** It is not stable yet!
 Please think twice before using this in your important production projects.